defiweb/go-eth/README.md

 # go-eth

----

-**This software is in alpha stage and is subject to change.**

----

 The `go-eth` package is a suite of tools for interacting with Ethereum-based blockchains.

 Some of key features include: